-These are the active surveys being conducted by faculty at the Tulane University of Social Work.
+These are the active surveys being conducted by faculty and Doctorate of Social Work candidates at the Tulane University of Social Work.
 Should you feel you meet the qualifications of the study, please click the survey's link and proceed through the questions.
 Your responses are appreciated and will be kept confidential.

 Children have a variety of experiences that impact how they develop into adulthood.
 Faculty and doctoral students at Tulane University are interested in quantifying how the messages children hear about skin tone and hair type affect their thoughts and behavior as they mature.
 Through an anonymous online survey, researchers hope to understand how adult memories of childhood experiences of colorism and hair type discrimination produce race-based trauma.
 The survey asks adults to recall their childhood experiences with questions focussing on colorism, racial resentment, childhood hair type, tender headedness, adverse childhood experiences, and parent acceptance.
 The knowledge gained from this study may benefit future research and improve the development of race-based trauma coping skills as research-based ways to reduce such trauma.
 Read the full announcement about the survey here.
 People over the age of 18 of any race, ethnicity, nationality, gender identity, or sexual orientation are welcome to complete the anonymous online survey titled, “A Pilot Study of Childhood Experiences of Race-based Trauma from Colorism: Messages of Skin Tone and Hair Type.”
 The questions are a mixture of multiple-choice and short answer.
 The survey will take approximately 35 to 45 minutes to complete.
 The survey will be open from May 1 through May 31.
 Click here to take the survey.